 For cooks there is indispensable guidance on planting and maintaining a bountiful kitchen garden and crafters will delight in dozens of exciting new uses for fresh, dried, and distilled herbs.
 Here, too, are 40 delicious recipes such as Ragu Bolognese with Fennel and Lemon Semolina Cake with Lavender, as well easy steps for projects such as a hanging herb garden and instructions on how to plant, dry, and preserve your garden’s bounty.

 Meticulously researched and exhaustive in its scope, The New American Herbal is an irresistible invitation to explore the versatility of herbs in all their beauty and variety.– Source

-One of the recipes in The New American Herbal most definitely caught my attention.
+The recipe for Bay Pork Chops with Peppercorns in White Wine Sauce in The New American Herbal most definitely caught my attention.
 For while I’m not the biggest fan of pork chops, I am a fan of my meat cooked with a wine sauce!
 Talk about flavor!
-And since my chief complaint about chops is that they’re kind of bland, cooking them with peppercorns, bay leaves, and then the white wine sauce, I knew we were going to encounter some serious pork chop flavor that night!
+And since my chief complaint about chops is that they’re kind of bland.
+Cooking them with peppercorns, bay leaves, and white wine sauce, I knew we were going to encounter some serious pork chop flavor!

 And I wasn’t disappointed!

 I made sure to cook some brown rice on the side to soak up any extra sauce.
 I could have licked my plate.